The Growing Room Festival is Room magazine’s inaugural literary festival, a celebration of diverse Canadian writers and artists.

 *or able-bodied, or employed, or male, or cisgender, or non-immigrant, or sheltered, or raised christian or . . . any other position of privilege

 All of us experience oppression with respect to some parts of our identity, and privilege with respect to other parts.
 One of the features of privilege is that it is the part we don’t (have to) notice because we are, with respect to that part, part of the norm.
-In this workshop developed by groundbreaking queer feminist lawyer barbara findlay, you’ll gain valuable insight into the effects privilege may be having on your writing, and how to address it.
-Open to writers of all levels.
+In this experiential workshop we will look at how the privileged parts of our identities affect us as writers.

 Creative Non-Fiction with Marianne Apostolides